DeepikaDave/Practical-Machine-Learning-Assignment/PracticalMachineLearning_Assignment.md

 #The goal of your project is to predict the manner in which they did the exercise.
 #This is the "classe" variable in the training set.
-#You may use any of the other variables to predict with.
-#You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
-#You will also use your prediction model to predict 20 different test cases.

-#In practical terms for the Practical Machine Learning final project, the probability of correctly predicting all 20 test cases using an algorithm with 80% accuracy is very low, as described in Required Model Accuracy.
-The probability of correctly predicting all 20 test cases even with a model at 95% accuracy is only 0.36.
-Therefore, a student must use an algorithm that has at least 99% accuracy to have a reasonable probability of obtaining a perfect score on the quiz associated with the final project.
 install.packages("caret")
 install.packages("dplyr")
 install.packages("data.table")